dalibor91/pytracker/README.md

 Modified /home/test/test1.php
 ```

-If file is deleted, you will get (if you addded -d as argument)
+If file is deleted, you will get (if you added -d as argument)

 ```
 Deleted /home/test/test2.php